Proton Density(PD) Fat Saturated

 MRI image appearance

-The easiest way to identify proton density (PD) fat saturated images is to look for adipose tissues in the body (e.g. subcutaneous fat and fat in bone marrow).
-Areas contain adipose tissues appear as dark on PD fat saturated images.
-All other characteristics of the PD fat saturated images remain same as the PD image.
+The easiest way to identify proton density (PD) fat-saturated images is to look for adipose tissues in the body (e.g. subcutaneous fat and fat in bone marrow).
+Areas containing adipose tissues appear as dark on PD fat-saturated images.
+All other characteristics of the PD fat-saturated images remain the same as the PD image.